 Thomas Sutherland (2016) ‘Art, philosophy, and non-standard aesthetics’ pp. 53-68 in B. Brits, P. Gibson, and A. Ireland (eds) Aesthetics After Finitude.
 Melbourne: re.press.

 Extra Sonic Practice (ESP) are a group of scholars and artists who work with sound in multiple contexts and configurations.
 Playfully and knowingly (re)appropriating the acronym from its origin (Extra Sensory Perception) – ESP is a response to the growing prevalence of sound within various disciplinary contexts.
 The ‘extra’ of the group’s title points to sound’s connections to other media, sensory phenomena and theoretical concepts.
 It also alludes to the difficulty in drawing a clear distinction between the sonic and the vibrational, the heard and the felt, audibility and inaudibility.
-Take a look at the Extrasonic Practice Research Group.
+Take a look at the Extrasonic Practice Research Group for more details.

 Marie Thompson’s research centres on the affective, material and gendered dimensions of sound, noise and music.
 Marie welcomes enquiries from prospective research students working in any area of media, music and cultural studies.
 She is particularly interested in supervising research projects with a connection to sound studies, sonic arts, gender, and affect theory.